 Arlington’s school population is increasing because our town is a wonderful place to live with ten really fabulous schools.
 At the visioning meeting two years ago Arlingtonians told us that they valued our neighborhood schools, academic excellence, and economic and cultural diversity.
 On the town side participants spoke fondly about Arlington’s small-town feel, walkability, open spaces, arts and recreational programs, and restaurants.

-In the tabs is information on enrollment numbers and options, as well as past email updates.
+Above are tabs with information on enrollment numbers and options that were discussed when we were trying to figure out what to do about middle school growth, as well as past email updates.
 I have tried to be fair in presenting this information.
-To the extent that there is bias the failure is is entirely mine.
+To the extent that there is bias or error, the failure is entirely mine.
 This is not an official School Committee webpage.

 If you are interested in receiving updates about issues in the Arlington Public Schools please click on the link above titled “email list.”